SteveintheIoW/T-Display-S3-JK-BMS-BLE-to-Solis-CAN-Pylontech/README.md

 - Display backlight is dimmed following a timeout period, the display is then disabled to reduce power and avoid Pixel burn-in.
 - A PCB has been created to fit a Multicomp MC001067 IP65 Polycarbonate Enclosure with clear lid and mounting flanges (55x82x80mm) .
 - Serial output supports monitoring and debugging.
+- Even if you dont require a CAN interface, perhaps this project offers a simple BMS display option with no cable or plug connections to the BMS? (set CAN_use=false)

 The basic interface circuit is very simple and can use just a T-Display S3, a SN65HVD230 CAN bus transceiver PCB module and RJ45 connector.
 A 5V supply to the T-Display may be derived from is USB C socket or a number of DC-DC step down regulator options.